Bryantellius/first/REVIEW.md

 - `git pull` updates local project from remote repository (fetch and merge)
 - `git fetch` fetches changes from remote repo
 - `git merge` merges changes from remote repo
+- `git reset` removes files from the staging area
+- `git reset --hard` removes files from the staging area AND removes edits to files
+- `git revert` reverts a commit
+- `git checkout` reverts code to previous commit version